rlovalles/rlovalles/README.md

 ---

 ### **What I'm working toward**
-- I'm pursuing software engineering in defense and aerospace environments where what you build actually has to work.
+- I'm pursuing engineering in defense and aerospace environments where what you build actually has to work.
 ---

 ### **Currently learning** :books: